 This Dubai desert safari tour is like the ones in the evening, but you’ll have to wake up early for it.
-It’s much shorter for just 4-5 hours and is perfect for those who don’t want to spend an entire day in the desert.
+It’s much shorter, just 4-5 hours, and is perfect for those who don’t want to spend an entire day in the desert.

 You can go dune bashing, camel riding, quad biking, sandboarding, and enjoy a picnic at Jumeirah Beach after you’re done.

-In case you can’t get enough of a desert safari in Dubai, why not stay longer and camp overnight?
+If you can’t get enough of a desert safari in Dubai, why not stay longer and camp overnight with this tour?

 There are many fun activities to do at night, and the desert is the best place to look at stars since there’s no light pollution.

-Some light snacks and drinks are also provided through the night.
+Some light snacks and drinks are also provided throughout the night.